 Rentals and shuttles are available from at least one commercial outfitter located along this reach of the Brazos River.
 Rentals and shuttles may be available from other providers remote to the river.

 The upper section is definitely the most beautiful and attractive part of the Brazos that I have paddled (I have no experience below Waco).
-The cliffs and bluffs lined with cedar trees on the Texas red granite rock far above your head is a natural target for film, so bring a camera (and something waterproof in which to carry it!) and take some memories home.
-It is warm enough in Spring or Fall to enjoy the Brazos, and many times Winter paddling can be done with comfort due to the normally mild Texas winter seasons.
+The cliffs and bluffs lined with cedar trees on the Texas red granite rock far above your head is a natural target for film, so bring a camera (and something waterproof in which to carry it!) and take home some memories.
+It is warm enough in spring or fall to enjoy the Brazos, and many times winter paddling can be done with comfort due to the normally mild Texas winter seasons.